Currency: United States Dollar ($)

 They took the first step in 1933.
-That is when they legalized horse race betting, the most fashionable game of chance at the time.
+That was when they legalized horse race betting, the most fashionable game of chance at the time.
 In 1972, the state lottery was established.
 According to michapg.com, the first casino opened in the state (on Native American tribal land) in 1993.
 Three years later, in 1996, casinos were finally allowed to operate with a licence outside tribal territories as well.

 However, the most important piece of legislation passed by the Michigan State Legislature for poker players came in December 2019.
 Governor Whitmer signed into law House Bill no. 4311.
 That mundane name entailed major news for poker players – it made Michigan the 6th state in the Union to legalize online poker!

 It’s not all good news though – because the licencing and regulatory framework hadn’t been created yet, no online poker room could launch in the Great Lake State until February 2021.

 With the recent launch, they have the potential to make the state the biggest online gambling market in the US.
 MichiganSharp.com projects that the first-year revenue could be around $650 million, with online poker, casino games and sports betting revenue combined.

 Michigan can boast two WSOP Main Event champions.

 Joe Cada, born in Shelby Charter Township, MI, took home poker’s most coveted title in 2009.
 He managed to outlast a 6,494-player field and won $8.546 million.
 Needless to say, that is the biggest single live tournament cash of his career to date.